DavidArmstrong/WMM_Tinier/README.md

 WMM_Tinier - Arduino library for calculating geomagnetic variation

-  Version 1.0.1 - October 15, 2022
+  Version 1.0.2 - March 8, 2025

   By David Armstrong<br>
   https://github.com/DavidArmstrong/WMM_Tinier<br>
   See MIT LICENSE.md file

-This Arduino library is a small embedded C99 implementation of the World Magnetic Model published by NOAA for calculating the magnetic field declination, or variation, at any point on the world's surface for a given date in the years 2020 to 2025.
+This Arduino library is a small embedded C99 implementation of the World Magnetic Model published by NOAA for calculating the magnetic field declination, or variation, at any point on the world's surface for a given date in the years 2025 to 2030.
 Its core coding is copied, with permission, from https://github.com/miniwinwm/WMM_Tiny and it is recommended that internal code details be obtained at that URL.

 Geomagnetic variation is needed to account for the difference between the orientation of the earth's magnetic field in relation to true North.
 This value varies slowly over time according to the observer's position on the earth.
 Therefore, the value of variation is essential to know when using digital compass sensors so as to be able to determine a true heading.